Is Celery Juice Good for You?

 Celery, an often underrated and ignored vegetable, is finally having its moment thanks to celery juice, aka the latest trend taking over the wellness world.

-The green drink was popularized by Anthony William, author of Medical Medium, who writes on his site: “Celery has an incredible ability to create sweeping improvements for all kinds of health issues… Celery is truly the savior when it comes to chronic illness.”
+The green drink gained popularity via Anthony William, author of Medical Medium, who writes on his site: “Celery has an incredible ability to create sweeping improvements for all kinds of health issues… Celery is truly the savior when it comes to chronic illness.”

-Celebrities and social media influencers are taking to Instagram to tout the benefits of celery juice, which purportedly include easier digestion, clearer skin, weight loss, and reduced inflammation.
+Celebrities and social media influencers are taking to Instagram to tout their healthy celery-juiced lifestyles.

-But are these claims true?
+But is the hoopla real?
 Is celery juice really a magical potion?
-Below, we talk to experts to help us analyze the hype.
+Below, we talk to experts to help us analyze the hype, but first, let’s look at how you can make your own celery juice.

 Benefits of Celery and Celery Juice